quixio/quix-samples/python/destinations/ConfluentKafka/README.md

-# Confluent Kafka Connector
+# Confluent Kafka

-Connect your Quix topic to a Confluent Kafka topic with this bridge
+[This project](https://github.com/quixio/quix-library/tree/main/python/destinations/ConfluentKafka){target="_blank"} shows you how to publish data to a Confluent Kafka topic.

-## Requirements/prerequisites
+## How to run

-You will need a [Confluent Kafka](https://www.confluent.io/) account to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables